Sassy-Buoy/hyper-param-optim-4-vector-field-clustering/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Sassy-Buoy/hyper-param-optim-4-vector-field-clustering/HEAD?urlpath=%2Fdoc%2Ftree%2Ftest.ipynb)

 This project implements autoencoder-based dimensionality reduction and clustering for vector field data.
-The system trains both vanilla and variational autoencoders to learn meaningful representations of magnetic field simulations for clustering analysis.
+The system trains autoencoder and variational autoencoders to learn meaningful representations of magnetic field simulations for clustering analysis.
 Hyperparameter optimization is performed using Optuna.

+## Micromagnetic Simulations

+- Simulations of a FeGe (iron germanide) disc (diameter = 160 nm, thickness = 10 nm) under varying external magnetic field (0 to 1.2 T).
+- The physical energy contributions used include exchange, Dzyaloshinskii–Moriya interaction (DMI), magnetostatic energy, Zeeman energy.
+- Discretized with a mesh of cubic cells of side 2 nm (leading to an effective grid of size ~ 80×80 in-plane × 3 components) so that each field configuration is a 3-component vector per cell.
+- Many equilibrium states per applied field by varying initial conditions (to explore possible metastable states), obtaining 3010 equilibrium states to classify.

 ## Project Overview